-FORM 10-Q

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended September 30, 2022

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number: 001-32171

-Bimini Capital Management, Inc.

-(Exact name of registrant as specified in its charter)

-Maryland (State or other jurisdiction of

-incorporation or organization)

-(I.R.S.
-Employer Identification No.)

-3305 Flamingo Drive, Vero Beach, Florida 32963 (Address of principal executive offices) (Zip Code)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act: None.

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer", "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Check one:

-Large accelerated filer Accelerated filer

-Non-accelerated filer (Do not check if a smaller reporting company) Smaller reporting company \mathbf{X}

-Emerging growth company
+FORM 10-Q Z QU JARTERLY REPORT PURSUANT TO S THE SECURITIES EXCHANGE AG For the quarterly period ended Septeml ber 30, 2022 TF AANSITION REPORT PURSUANT TO S THE SECURITIES EXCHANGE AC ' ' For the transition period from to Commission File Number: 001-3 2 2171 ABIMIN CAPITAL MANAGEM ENT Bimini Capital Managen (Exact name of registrant as specified in its nent, Inc. N /aryland 72-1571637 • other jurisdiction of ion or organization) (I.R.S.
+Employer Identification No.) 3305 Flamingo Drive, Vero Beach, Flo (Address of principal executive offices) (Z (772) 231-1400 (Registrant's telephone number, including a area code) Securities registered pursua nt to Secti on 12(b) of the Act: None.
+12 months registrant (1) has filed all reports required to be filed (or for such shorter period that the registrant was request.
+Yes \boxtimes No \square egistrant has submitted electronically every Interactiv hapter) during the preceding 12 months (or for such sh - • ny.
+See the egistrant is a large accelerated filer, an accelerated file e definitions of "large accelerated filer," "accelerated f nge Act.
+Check one: Large accelerated filer Accelerated filer Non-accelerated filer (Do not check if a smaller reporting company) Smaller reporting company \boxtimes Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No 🗷

-Indicate the number of shares outstanding of each of the Registrant's classes of common stock, as of the latest practicable date:
+Yes \square No \boxtimes Indicate the number of shares outstanding of each of the Registrant's classes of common stock, as of the latest practicable date: